i-Learn-SKOS/myway-queries/README.md

 For a given onderwijsniveau, retrieve related onderwijsdoelen.
 These onderwijsdoelen might be related to the onderwijsniveau, its broader (transitive) onderwijsniveaus or its narrower (transitive) onderwijsniveaus.

-## Example sequences
+## Advised sequences

-- onderwijsniveau-to-curriculum-collection.gql --> collection-members-and-narrower.gql --> concept-related[x].gql
+- top-down: onderwijsniveau-to-curriculum-collection.gql --> collection-members-and-narrower.gql --> concept-related[x].gql
+- bottom-up: concept-related-broader-transitive-narrower-transitive.gql